Learn What an EKG & Phlebotomy Technician Does4 January 2017

 The EKG & Phlebotomy Technician program earns you a certificate, so it takes less time than other health careers requiring a degree.
 Pioneer Pacific College requires only the classes you need to succeed, so you reach your goals faster without wasting time.
 In addition, PPC offers a growing number of courses designed to prepare every student for a career in healthcare.
 Whether you’d like to be an X-Ray technician, a Radiologic Technologist, or an EKG & Phlebotomy Specialist, PPC can help you reach your goals.

-To learn more about this specialty healthcare program or to begin the enrollment process, give PPC a call at 866-772-4636.
-PPC also has three locations in Oregon (Beaverton, Wilsonville, and Springfield), making it a convenient drive to meet with an Admissions Officer, take a tour, and decide if our school is right for you.
+To learn more about this specialty healthcare program or to begin the enrollment process, give PPC a call at (866) 772-4636 PPC also has two locations in Oregon (Beaverton and Springfield), making it a convenient drive to meet with an Admissions Officer, take a tour, and decide if our school is right for you.